Deltares/hydromt_wflow/docs/user_guide/5_setup_methods/setup_ponding.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 In this example, we will set up ponding in a Wflow model based on a user-defined ponding map (vector file).
-We will specify a ponding level that determines the maximum depth at which water will pond on the surface and a minimum depth of 0.001 m for the other cells (to avoid computation issues with the local inertial routing equation).
+We will specify a ponding level that determines the maximum depth at which water will pond on the surface.

 .. tab-set::